 After raising $1 million from family, friends and other investors, the pair launched the company in 1998.
-Google has since become the world's most popular search engine, receiving more than 200 million queries each day.
+Google has since become the world's most popular search engine, receiving an average of 5.9 billion searches per day in 2013.
 Headquartered in the heart of California's Silicon Valley, Google held its initial public offering in August 2004, making Page and Brin billionaires.

 In 2006, Google purchased the most popular website for user-submitted streaming videos, YouTube, for $1.65 billion in stock.